PXL-500 Firmware Chip Change Procedure

 PIC

-Typically you will not be required to change the larger PIC chip as it will most likely already be at v2.11.
-If the PIC is at a revision less than v2.11 then it will need to be changed.
-Use the long edge of the chip extraction tool to first loosen the connection at the bottom of the PIC and then use the tool to loosen the top end of the PIC.
+Typically you will not be required to change the larger PIC chip as it will most likely already be at revision v2.11.
+In the unlikely event that the PIC is at a revision less than v2.11 then it will need to be changed.
+Use a small flat-head screwdriver to loosen the connection at the bottom of the PIC and then use the screwdriver to loosen the top end of the PIC.
 You should then be able to gently lift the PIC from the socket.
+Then carefully insert and press down the replacement PIC.